squid-cache/squid-cache.github.io/Technology/ProxyPac.rst

 == Articles ==

- * [:Technology/ProxyPac/InternetExplorerCaching:Internet Explorer Caching] - Microsoft Internet Explorer's automatic proxy caching; how it can interfere with proxy.pac load balancing and failover
+ * [[Technology/ProxyPac/InternetExplorerCaching|Internet Explorer Caching]] - Microsoft Internet Explorer's automatic proxy caching; how it can interfere with proxy.pac load balancing and failover

 == Examples ==